 #TBT: Fashion Week’s Most Controversial Moments

-Fashion Week isn't just about models and designer clothes — it's also famous for bold and often misguided social statements like these four. 😬👠
+Fashion Week isn't just about models and designer clothes — it's recently become famous for bold and often misguided social statements. 😬👠

 Brut TBT Fashion Week Infamy